 The subject lands are located within the Village of Lansdowne, a designated settlement area.
-The proposed development will provide approximately 205 new residential units, commercial use, light industrial use, parkland and a stormwater management facility that will contribute to the supply of housing, amenities, employment opportunities, parkland and stormwater management facilities in the settlement area.
+The proposed development will provide approximately 283 new residential units, commercial use, light industrial use, and parkland that will contribute to the supply of housing, amenities, employment opportunities, parkland and stormwater management facilities in the settlement area.

-1.1.3.2 Land use patterns within settlement areas shall be based on densities and a mix of land uses which:

-- a) efficiently use land and resources; - b) are appropriate for, and efficiently use, the infrastructure and public service facilities which are planned or available, and avoid the need for their unjustified and/or uneconomical expansion;
+- 1.1.3.2 Land use patterns within settlement areas shall be based on densities and a mix of land uses which: - a) efficiently use land and resources; - b) are appropriate for, and efficiently use, the infrastructure and public service facilities which are planned or available, and avoid the need for their unjustified and/or uneconomical expansion: